georgecctang/eqworks_work_sample/README.md

 ## Project Folder Directory
 This project folder consists of the following sub-folders:
-[submission](https://github.com/georgecctang/eqworks_work_sample/tree/master/submission) contains the codes, writeups and outputs that provide the solution to every task
+- [submission](https://github.com/georgecctang/eqworks_work_sample/tree/master/submission) contains the codes, writeups and outputs that provide the solution to every task
-[data](https://github.com/georgecctang/eqworks_work_sample/tree/master/data) contains raw data used for the tasks along with the interim data derived from the tasks
+- [data](https://github.com/georgecctang/eqworks_work_sample/tree/master/data) contains provided raw data along with the interim data derived from the tasks